lucatironi/lucatironi.github.io/_posts/2012-12-7-ruby_rails_android_app_authentication_devise_tutorial_part_three.md

 put 'tasks/:id/complete' => 'tasks#complete', :as => 'complete_task'
 {% endhighlight %}

-Finally add these two new actions to the routes, inside the <code>:api</code> namespace, after the tasks index route.
+Finally add these two new actions to the routes, inside the `:api` namespace, after the tasks index route.

 You can try the complete action via the API with the usual curl command (provided you have a task already created):